AlexsLemonade/training-modules/virtual-setup/zoom-procedures.md

 If you are assigned to a Zoom breakout room during consultation days, the process for joining a breakout room is the same.

-### Sharing your screen in Zoom breakout rooms
+### Sharing your screen in Zoom

-Sharing your screen in a Zoom breakout room may be required to allow instructors to best provide assistance.
+Sharing your screen in a Zoom breakout room during instruction may be required to allow instructors to best provide assistance.

 To share your screen, select the `Share Screen` icon in the middle of the control bar at the bottom of the Zoom window.